isaacnmm/pestpolicy-hugo2XX/content/posts/what-is-wet-area-bathroom/index.md

 ## What Is a Bathroom Wet Area?

 At its most fundamental, a **bathroom wet area** refers to a zone within a bathroom that is intentionally designed and constructed to withstand direct and prolonged exposure to water.
-This means the surfaces in this specific area�typically the walls and floor directly surrounding a shower or bathtub�are fully waterproofed and clad in water-resistant materials like tile.
+This means the surfaces in this specific areatypically the walls and floor directly surrounding a shower or bathtubare fully waterproofed and clad in water-resistant materials like tile.

 In a standard bathroom, the wet area is contained: a shower pan defines the shower space, and a shower curtain or glass enclosure keeps water within that designated zone.
 The rest of the bathroom, including the vanity, toilet, and general floor space, is considered a "dry" area, not designed for direct water contact beyond accidental splashes.
 The key characteristic of a "wet area" is its robust waterproofing and drainage system, preventing water from seeping into the building structure.